simrenbasra/Sound-Decisions/notebooks/01_data_collection/README.md

 ## Outcome

-After running these notebooks we have two data diles in CSV form:
+After running these notebooks we have two data files in CSV form:

 - scraped_data.csv : all porducts from 50 pages worth of scraping.
 - cleaned_data.csv : cleaned scraped data with extra features from feature extraction.